aczekajski/switchbot-cli/README.md

 ```
 switchbot-cli config auth
 ```
 > ⚠ Warning!
-The token and secret invilved in this step are sensitive data!
+The token and secret involved in this step are sensitive data!
 They will be stored in file named `SWITCHBOT-AUTH` in the current working directory (folder you're running the command from).
 Plase make sure it is not exposed to 3rd parties and remains safe!

 ### List all devices
 ```bash